1411 Vintage Lane, Rochester, New York 14626

 You expect a funeral homes' staff to be emotionally reserved, almost distant.

 That may be the stereotype for funeral directors but we don't fit that model very well.
-Families start out expecting practical support but quickly find that our staff are more like counsellors, helping them navigate the highs and lows of this emotionally charged time.
+Families start out expecting practical support but quickly find that our staff are more like counselors, helping them navigate the highs and lows of this emotionally-charged time.

 Exceeding expectations.
 Every day, with every family.
 That's the Bartolomeo & Perotto difference.